angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 >2) Define your firebaseConfig constant.

->3) Initialize your app, by adding AngularFireModule in the "imports" array in @NgModule
+>3) Initialize your app, by adding AngularFireModule and AngularFireAuthModule in the "imports" array in @NgModule

->3) Also, add AngularFireDatabaseModule in the "imports" array in @NgModule
+>4) Also, add AngularFireDatabase in the "providers" array in @NgModule

 your `app.module.ts` file should look something like this.